Wilberforce (NSW)

 Wilberforce's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics indicates strong performance across Wilberforce.
-AreaSearch's assessment shows low prevalence of common health conditions among both young and old age cohorts.
+Analysis of health metrics indicates robust performance across Wilberforce.
+AreaSearch's assessment reveals low mortality rates and prevalence of chronic conditions in both young and old age groups.

-Private health cover is found to be high at approximately 55% of the total population, around 1613 people, compared to 59.9% in Greater Sydney.
+Approximately 55% (~1,613 people) have private health cover, compared to Greater Sydney's 59.9%.
 The most prevalent medical conditions are arthritis (7.6%) and mental health issues (7.2%).
-A significant majority, 72.8%, report no medical ailments, slightly lower than Greater Sydney's 74.6%.
+Around 72.8% of residents report no medical ailments, compared to Greater Sydney's 74.6%.
 Working-age residents exhibit low chronic condition prevalence.
-Wilberforce has a higher proportion of seniors aged 65 and over, at 18.5% (547 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors are notably strong, ranking higher than the general population nationally.
+Wilberforce has 18.7% (552 people) aged 65 and over, higher than Greater Sydney's 15.4%.
+Health outcomes among seniors rank favourably against the national average.

 Frequently Asked Questions - Health